Exploring the Advantages of Quantum Generative Adversarial Networks in Generative Chemistry: Introduction

-Several different GAN architectures have been proposed in the past decades in \textit{de novo} drug discovery \cite{kadurin2017drugan,vanhaelen2020advent,xu2021deepgan}.
-Guimaraes et al. \cite{guimaraes2017objective} proposed an objective-reinforced generative adversarial network (ORGAN) that combines the GAN and reinforcement learning (RL) algorithm.
+\mh{GANs are one of the most successful generative models in the drug discovery field, and }several different GAN architectures have been proposed in the past decades in \textit{de novo} drug discovery \cite{kadurin2017drugan,vanhaelen2020advent,xu2021deepgan}. \mh{Zhavoronkov et al. \cite{zhavoronkov2019deep} proposed a deep generative model called generative tensorial reinforcement learning (GENTRL) for \textit{de novo} small molecule generation.
+The GENTRL generates novel drugs with better synthetic feasibility and biological activity.} Guimaraes et al. \cite{guimaraes2017objective} proposed an objective-reinforced generative adversarial network (ORGAN) that combines the GAN and reinforcement learning (RL) algorithm.
 ORGAN is built on SeqGAN \cite{yu2017seqgan} and is the first GAN architecture in the \textit{de novo} molecule generation.
 It is a sequential generative model operating on simplified molecular-input line-entry system (SMILES) string representations of molecules.
 The generated samples of ORGAN maintain information originally learned from data, retain sample diversity, and show improvement in the desired drug properties.
 Prykhodko et al. \cite{prykhodko2019novo} presented a novel neural network architecture called LatentGAN for \textit{de novo} molecular design.
 It combines an autoencoder and a generative adversarial neural network.
 The generator and discriminator of LatentGAN take $n$-dimensional vectors as inputs.
 These inputs derived from the code layer of an autoencoder are trained as a SMILES heteroencoder \cite{kotsias2020direct}.
 This method allows LatentGAN to focus on optimizing the sampling without worrying about SMILES syntax issues.
 Cao and Kipf introduced MolGAN \cite{de2018molgan} for small molecule \textit{de novo} design which operates directly on graph-structured data.
 It is the first GAN to address the generation of graph-structured data in the context of molecular generation.
 MolGAN is demonstrated to generate close to 100\% valid compounds in experiments on the quantum machines 9 (QM9) chemical database.
 The generated molecules of MolGAN have better chemical properties particularly in synthesizability and solubility than the generated compounds of ORGAN.
-Neither ORGAN nor MolGAN is directly compared with LatentGAN in the paper.
+Neither ORGAN nor MolGAN is directly compared with LatentGAN in the paper. \mh{These generative models have the potential to be improved with quantum machine learning algorithms.}